-To avoid this type of reshuffling of customers that has no benefit to utility consumers, SDG&E recommends that, within its service territory, no further DR bilateral contracts be requested or approved by the CPUC.
+To avoid this type of reshuffling of participating DR customers that has no benefit to utility consumers, SDG&E recommends that, within its service territory, no further DR bilateral contracts be requested or approved by the CPUC.
 Instead, SDG&E will work with Aggregators to maximize customer participation in our existing tariffed DR rates and DR programs along with allowing participation in the CAISO's wholesale energy and ancillary services markets.
 SDG&E believes this approach will create a robust, open and competitive environment for all Aggregators while letting the marketplace decide who is best based on the Aggregator's products, services and customer service.

-C. The Commission should direct SDG&E's DR programs to provide RA, and leave DR providing only energy or ancillary service benefits to participate directly in CAISO markets resources to maintain reliability of the electrical system.
+C. The Commission should direct SDG&E's DR programs to provide RA, and leave DR providing only energy or ancillary service benefits to participate directly in CAISO markets

+SDG&E believes the primary value of its DR programs and rates is to provide local capacity to meet peak demand and thus avoid the cost of purchasing or building additional resources to maintain reliability of the electrical system.
 We also recognize that DR resources can provide short-term value by participating in the ancillary services market and reducing the clearing costs of the CAISO's hour ahead and real time markets.
 SDG&E is fully supportive of the use of DR resources in the ancillary services market but we believe that utility intervention in the form of DR programs is not desirable.
 Customers and Aggregators should participate in these markets directly, interacting with the CAISO, and avoid the utility as a middleman.